kuroji-fusky/OmniArt/README.md

 ### Limitations for Twitter/X and Instagram

-Unfortunately, platforms such as Twitter/X and Instagram will never be included simply because they're notoriously difficult to scrape and have limited API access.
-With Twitter, in particular, having a paywalled access to their API, isn't feasble for those who prefer to deploy through Docker that already put strains the technical burden on this project.
+Unfortunately, platforms such as Twitter/X and Instagram will _never_ be included; for Instagram, they're notoriously difficult to scrape and have limited API access.
+For Twitter in particular - with having a paywalled access to their APIs - isn't feasble for those who prefer to deploy through a Docker container strains the technical burden on this project.

 ## Contributing